Our Team at Great Falls Movement Center

 Ashley Rose, PA-C, MPH

-Post-Partum Corrective Exercise (including pelvic floor support and diastasis rehab)
+Post-Partum Corrective Exercise Specialist, including pelvic floor support and diastasis rehabilitation

 Movement Science Made Simple, a graduate-level biomechanics mentorship program